 Key Takeaways

-Rating: 8.4/10 — still a very solid classic smoothing primer, especially if your goal is blur and better makeup laydown rather than sticky grip.
+Rating: 8.4/10 — still a very solid classic smoothing primer, especially if your goal is blur and better makeup laydown rather than sticky grip or strong oil control.

-What it does: Smooths texture, softens the look of pores and fine lines, and helps foundation sit more evenly.
+What it does: Smooths surface texture, softens the look of pores and fine lines, and helps foundation sit more evenly on skin.

-Not ideal for: Very dry or dehydrated skin, people who hate slippery silicone textures, or anyone wanting a grippy primer.
+Not ideal for: Very dry or dehydrated skin, anyone who hates slippery silicone textures, or anyone wanting aggressive oil control or a grippy primer.

-Biggest issue: It can pill if you use too much or layer it over skincare that has not settled properly.
+Biggest issue: It can pill if you use too much or layer it before skincare has fully settled into skin.

-Price / where to buy: Available in multiple regions below, with regional shopping links.
+Where to buy: Available in multiple regions — shopping links below.

-Smashbox The Original Photo Finish Smooth & Blur Primer is still a good primer if your main goal is making skin look smoother and helping foundation apply better.
-It is especially useful for visible pores, light texture, and oily or combination skin that wants a more polished base.
-It is less impressive if you want strong oil control, hydration, or the sticky hold of a gripping primer.
+Smashbox The Original Photo Finish Smooth & Blur Primer is still a good buy if your main goal is smoother skin and better foundation laydown.
+It works especially well for visible pores, light texture, and oily or combination skin that wants a more polished base.
+Where it falls short is strong oil suppression, hydration, and the sticky hold of a gripping primer — so knowing which category you actually need matters here.

-This is one of those primers that has been around long enough to feel almost permanent.
-People know the clear gel texture, people know the silky slip, and people usually buy it for one very specific reason: they want their makeup to go on smoother and look a little more refined.
+This primer has been around long enough to feel almost permanent.
+People know the clear gel texture.
+People know the silky slip.
+And people usually reach for it for one specific reason: they want makeup to go on smoother and look a little more refined.

 Where to buy Smashbox The Original Photo Finish Smooth & Blur Primer